 Try a tripod – one of the most important accessories

-Before you go on about extra weight to carry, nuisance value and more, consider this.
+Before you go on about extra weight to carry, nuisance value, and more, consider this.
 A tripod is a light extender.
-Do you like to get those beautiful sunset shots, great color and sharp landscapes?
+Do you like to get beautiful sunset shots, great color, and sharp landscapes?
 It won’t happen effectively without a steady tripod support.
 Shoot at night with a long exposure?
 No go without a tripod.

 How about shooting breaking waves over rocks on the shore, long after sunset, with a 30 second exposure creating a misty water effect You need a tripod.
-Any time you can use one, do it, because the results come up with a clarity missing otherwise.
+Any time you can use one, do it.
+The results give you clarity that’s missing otherwise.

 The longer the lens you use, in other words, the greater the focal length, the more likely you are to get camera shake.
-You mightn’t get movement with a 50mm lens hand held, but put on 200mm, 300mm or more and the blur is magnified.
+You might not get movement with a 50mm lens hand held, but put on 200mm, 300mm or more, and the blur is magnified.